openwallet-foundation-labs/sd-jwt-js/examples/README.md

 ### Example lists

 - all : Example of issue, present and verify the comprehensive data.
-- issue: Example of issue sd-jwt
+- issue: Example of issue SD JWT
-- present: Example of present sd-jwt
+- present: Example of present SD JWT
-- verify: Example of verify sd-jwt
+- verify: Example of verify SD JWT
-- validate: Example of validate sd-jwt
+- validate: Example of validate SD JWT
-- custom: Example of using custom hasher and salt generator for sd-jwt
+- custom: Example of using custom hasher and salt generator for SD JWT
+- decoy: Example of adding decoy digest in SD JWT

 ## More examples from tests